Little Rock Product Liability Lawyers

 Speak with experienced Little Rock product liability lawyers today

 At Bailey & Greer, PLLC, our team of lawyers and staff have been fighting for product liability victims and families for 30 years.
 We move quickly to determine how and why the accident happened.
 We conduct extensive oral, written, and document discovery to help prove your claim.
 Our compassionate lawyers put your needs first.
 We guide you through the litigation process.
 We work to settle your claim when insurance companies are fair.
 We’re ready to try your case in court when insurance companies are unreasonable.
-Please call us at 901-475-7434 or fill out our contact form to schedule an appointment.
+Our office is just 5 mins walk from Little Rock Zoo by the Park Plaza Mall, please call us at 501-213-1512 or fill out our contact form to schedule an appointment.